| "St. Luke" by Master Theodoric (14th cent)|

 In our day, it would be easy to assume that someone who was a doctor would be fairly well to do, but it is more likely that Luke had been born as a slave, and later was able to secure his freedom.
 It was very common for families to educate slaves in medicine so that they would have a resident family physician.

-In the Acts of the Apostles we see that St. Luke was very often a companion to St. Paul in the missionary journeys, and very often in Acts he uses language which says “We did so and so,” indicating that he was there.
+In the Acts of the Apostles we see that St. Luke was very often a companion to St. Paul in the missionary journeys, and in Acts he uses language from time to time which says “We did so and so,” indicating that he was there.
 Luke was a loyal friend who stayed with St. Paul when he was imprisoned in Rome.
 After everyone else had deserted Paul in his final imprisonment and sufferings, it was Luke who remained with Paul to the end: "Only Luke is with me" (2 Timothy 4:11).

 Forgiveness and God's mercy to sinners – Jew and Gentile alike – is the theme that runs through Luke’s Gospel.
 It’s only from St. Luke that we hear the story of the Prodigal Son welcomed back by the overjoyed father.
 Only in Luke do we hear the story of the forgiven woman disrupting the feast by washing Jesus' feet with her tears.
 Throughout Luke's Gospel, we see Jesus welcoming those who seek God's mercy.